Wednesday, April 27, 2016

 Rabbeinu Bachaya confirms the importance of inviting our relatives for the holidays, in his commentary on the verse describing the Pesach sacrifice that we cited above:

-From here, we learn that we are obligated to bring our relatives close in order to rejoice together with them during the holidays.
-Likewise, in the time of geulah (redemption), Hashem promised to bring each person close to his family as it states, “At that time, says Hashem, I will be a G-d to all the families of Israel” (Yirmiyahu 30:25); (Rabbeinu Bachaye, Shemot 12:21).
+From here, we learn that we are obligated to bring our relatives close to rejoice together with them during the holidays.
+Likewise, in the time of Geulah (redemption), Hashem promised to bring each person close to his family as it states, “At that time, says Hashem, I will be a G-d to all the families of Israel” (Yirmiyahu 30:25); (Rabbeinu Bachaye, Shemot 12:21).

 May we merit to become unified families sacrificing the Pesach sacrifice at the Temple!